 Management of toxic megacolon

 The treatment for toxic megacolon generally involves surgery.
-Once the condition develops, the individual must be hospitalized and given fluids to prevent shock.
+Once the condition develops, the individual requires hospitalization and given fluids to prevent shock.
 Take note that shock is a dangerous condition that arises if an infection in the body leads to a rapid decline in the blood pressure.

-Once the blood pressure is stabilized, surgery is necessary to fix the condition.
+Upon stabilization of the blood pressure, surgery is necessary to fix the condition.
 In some instances, toxic megacolon can result to a tear in the colon.
 The tear should be fixed to prevent bacteria in the colon from entering the body.

 Even if there is no evident perforation, the colon tissue might weaken or become damaged and require removal.
 Depending on the seriousness of the damage, colectomy is necessary.